strimzi/strimzi-kafka-operator/development-docs/TESTING.md

     mvn verify -pl systemtest -P all -Dit.test=KafkaST#testCustomAndUpdatedValues

+You can also run a test with a particular feature gate enabled via the feature gate environment variable.

+    STRIMZI_FEATURE_GATES="+FeatureName" mvn verify -pl systemtest -P all -Dit.test=KafkaST#testCustomAndUpdatedValues

 ## Skip Teardown

 When debugging some types of test cases, the `SKIP_TEARDOWN` env variable can be beneficial.